 Savings (or, more specifically, perceived savings) are a huge factor in for ecommerce stores.
 We’ve seen evidence of this for many different ecommerce brands: low price (AOV < $30), luxury apparel (AOV > $300), furniture (AOV > $1000), to name a few.
 User surveys and customer support interviews in luxury apparel even indicate that customers love feeling like they got a deal or “the best price” (even on a $1000 purse).

-But only 35% of the Top 40 sites we analyzed has savings highlighted as a separate line item in their order total in the cart:
+But only 35% of the Top 40 sites we analyzed have savings highlighted as a separate line item in their order total in the shopping cart:

-So how should a store highlight savings on the cart page?
+So what is the best practice for how a store should highlight savings on the shopping cart page?